FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/precompiled_service_api.md

 **Parameters**

-- absolute Path: absolute path
+-absolutePath: absolute path

 **Return value**

-- BFSInfo: returns specific file meta information if it exists, or null if it does not exist。
+-BFSInfo: If it exists, it will return the specific file meta information, if it does not exist, it will return null。

 ### 5.5 link

-Create soft links to contracts under / apps / to facilitate contract management and version control。This method provides the same interface as before in order to adapt to the CNS function of the old node version.。
+Create soft links to contracts under / apps / to facilitate contract management and version control。This method provides the same interface as before in order to adapt to the CNS function of the old node version。

 After successful execution, a link file is created under / apps /.
 For example, if the contract name is hello and the version number is v1, the absolute path of the link file is / apps / hello / v1

 **Parameters**

-- name: contract name
+-name: contract name
-- version: contract version number
+-version: contract version number
-- contractAddress: contract address
+-contractAddress: contract address
-- abi: Contract ABI
+-abi: Contract ABI

 **Return value**